 Helen's beauty was a curse to her (and her family) long before the Trojan War.
 In her youth (her actual age is uncertain other than being prepubescent), Helen was kidnapped by Theseus.
 Then lord of Athens, the bold hero sought to join his household to that of Zeus by way of marriage to Helen, Zeus' mortal daughter.
 Alas, Helen was still too young to wed (and consummate the marriage).
 So Theseus left her behind in his palace, and set off for the underworld in the misguided hope of helping his companion, Pirithous, rape Persephone, queen of the underworld and bride of Hades.
 Needless to say, the pair failed in their endeavor and found themselves trapped in the underworld.
 While Theseus was restrained in the underworld, Helen's brothers, Castor and Polydeuces, led an expedition to Athens and rescued her.
 This event, however, served as notice that Helen's beauty was a dangerous attribute that would make her forever the object of desire for powerful men.

 Thus was the bind in which Tyndareus, Helen's mortal father and patriarch, found himself when Helen came of marriageable age.
 How could he arrange any marriage that would prevent another powerful lord from acting on his desire and taking her by force from her chosen husband?
 In stepped Odysseus, the king of Ithaca who was, himself, in search of a bride.
 The pair struck a deal.
 Odysseus, renowned for his clever mind, offered a solution to Tyndareus' dilemma if the latter would aide him in wooing Tyndareus' niece, Penelope.
 Tyndareus agreed.
 Odysseus proposed the simple solution that all of the suitors for Helen's hand in marriage pledge a pact to defend the right to Helen's hand of whomever is chosen to be her legally wedded husband.
 In other words, they all agreed to defend the right of Helen's hand in marriage, so if one lord sought to steal her away, as Theseus had done, then not only would her husband pursue him, but all of the Greek kings who made this pact would pursue him.
-Tyndareus awarded Helen's hand in Marriage to Menelaus, the king of Sparta, and all the other Greek kingdoms were thus sword to defend his right to Helen.
+Tyndareus awarded Helen's hand in Marriage to Menelaus, the king of Sparta, and all the other Greek kingdoms were thus sworn to defend his right to Helen.

-Years later, Paris (now a recognized prince of Troy), traveled to mainland Greece and stayed in Sparta as a guest-friend under the law of xenia to Menelaus.
+Years later, Paris (a recognized prince of Troy by this time), traveled to mainland Greece and stayed in Sparta as a guest-friend under the law of xenia to Menelaus.
 Xenia is the Greek concept of hospitality in which travelers or strangers are welcomed as guests, given feasts, clothing, a bed, treated as family and given a gift.
 The practice of xenia occurs at some point in almost every Greek myth involving humans, either for its observance or its violation.
 In the story of Helen, it is most definitely a violation.
 While in the palace of Menelaus, Paris violated the sacred law of xenia and stole Helen away from Menelaus.
 This act was the culmination of many other episodes, beginning with the seduction of Leda and marriage of Thetis and Peleus.
-It was the touchstone upon which the Trojan War was sparked.
+It was the touchstone upon which the Trojan War sparked.
 For most of the Greek kings were sworn to defend Menelaus' right to Helen because of their pact years earlier when Tyndareus chose her husband.
 Agamemnon, leader of the most powerful Greek kingdom, was honor bound to restore Helen to Menelaus because Menelaus was his his younger brother.
-Still other, younger, Greek lords were drawn into the expedition for the honor and fame one could gain in such a storied battle.
+Still other, younger Greek lords were drawn into the expedition for the honor and fame one could gain in such a storied battle.
 Xenia served as further compulsion for Greeks to join the campaign against Troy.
 For xenia was sacred to none other than Zeus himself, Zeus of Guest-Friendship (Zeus Xenios).
 The campaign to restore Helen was thus framed as a war to mete out the justice of Zeus upon Paris, the violator of xenia, and Troy, the city that harbored him.

 Ancient descriptions and surviving visual narratives of Helen's departure from the house of Menelaus in Sparta to that of Paris in Troy treat the action as a willful choice on the part of Helen.
 She is regularly portrayed as being wooed and persuaded by Paris who is aided by various gods.
 She is not, to my knowledge, depicted as being carried away against her will the way Persephone is carried away by Hades in a Macedonian tomb fresco.
 Given the variety of sources on the seduction and abduction of Helen by Paris in Greco-Roman myths, there were certainly some such depictions.
 Yet it is only with later artists and the modern imagination (perhaps Renaissance, certainly Neoclassicist) that we see Helen ripped violently away from her home in Sparta.
 There is an irony in this relative lack of evidence.
 We need look no farther afield than the Iliad, the most popular single work of Greek myth, in order to find ample evidence of women captured, dragged from their families, and exchanged as objects or trophies.
 All of this is to say that there was ample opportunity and a cultural disposition to treating women as objects, victims, or simply without agency in Greek myth.
 Helen's decision to leave Menelaus for Paris was not, generally speaking, treated as one of these violent thefts or rapes.
 The myths, including the Iliad, treat it as a mortal's, albeit her emotions were influenced by gods.